Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Adding branch prediction lead to more complex logic with branching, meaning that more than the branch decoder was needed.
 Therefore, I decided to change the name of the branch decoder to the Branch Resolution Unit, as it is what resolves if a branch is correct or not.
 I initially called the module that took in the prediction, as well as the resolved branch result, and ultimately determined the value of PCSrc as the prediction decoder, however, I decided to rename it to the Branch Control Unit.
 I believe that this makes everything a lot more clear.

 ## **#6 Removal of Active Signal in Branch Prediction (January 11th):**
 When adding the block diagram for the Branch Control Unit and Branch Resolution Unit, I saw that BranchOp could be used rather than the previously used "Active" signal.
 To make this change slightly more effecient, I decided to change the BranchOp signal such that the jump and branch instructions share a bit.
 As of writing this, a Branchop value of 01 corrosponds to a branch, and 10 corrosponds to a jump.
 As non-branching instructions have a BranchOp value of 00, by making branches corrospond to a value of 11, I can use the MSB in order to determine if either a branch or a jump is in the execution stage.
-This achieves the same effect as the Active signal, without needing additional logic. **Still need to implement this change**
+This achieves the same effect as the Active signal, without needing additional logic.

 ## **#7 Changed location of speculative branching (January 11th):**
 While going over my design decisions for handelling branch prediction, I began to really think about why I decided to specualtively branch in the decode stage rather than the fetch stage.
 I decided the only real reason I did this was because it was simpler to implement, and would require less work.
 However, although I believe this can be a valid reason to make a given design decision, I decided it was not worth it to leave 1 clock cycle on the table for correctly predicted branches in this case.
 I decided this, because I want my processor to have a relatively high performance, without adding excessive complexity.
 Doing speculative branch prediction in the fetch stage is not excessivley complex, and it will give me even more experience in developing digital systems, which is the purpose of this project, so I decided it was best to do specualtive branching in the fetch stage.

-This lead to numerous changes, which will be reflected in the development log, as well as the technical documentation.
+This lead to numerous changes, which have been reflected in the development log, as well as the technical documentation.
+It will also require more changes be made to the microarchitecture diagram.
-**Still needs to be implemented**